mariadancianu/mariadancianu/README.md

 ### :woman_technologist: About me
-I'm a **Data Scientist** based in Italy, in the beautiful city of Milan.
+I'm a **Data Scientist** based in Italy, somewhere between the city of Milan and the beautiful italian Alps.

-I have more than **5 years of Python development working experience** in the energy disaggregation field.
+I have more than **5 years of Python development working experience** in the Energy & Utilities Data Analytics field.
-I have experience with **sensor-based time-series data** and **real time analytics**.
+I have experience with **sensor-based high frequency time-series data** and **Real Time Analytics**.

+In the past 5 years I cooperated with a team of brilliant Data Engineers and Data Scientists to design and deliver reliable, high-quality and cost-effective software solutions for complex business requirements, including **Live Analytics Applications**.

-I'm currently learning and experimenting with some cool stuff (keep reading for more details).
+I'm currently learning and experimenting with some cool stuff (keep reading for more details). <br />

-Checkout my learning journey and published code solutions on [exercism](https://exercism.org/profiles/mary94).
+Also checkout my learning journey and published code solutions on [exercism](https://exercism.org/profiles/mary94).

-On a personal note, I spend a lot of my free time hiking and I absolutely love animals.
+On a personal note, I spend a lot of my free time hiking, hitting the gym, going to photography exhibitions and watching tennis tournaments.

+I am currently working full time and **actively searching for a new position.**

 ### :handshake: Connect with me
-Do not hesitate to contact me at my email (mary_0094@hotmail.it) or on social media.
+Do not hesitate to contact me at my email (mariadanci1994@gmail.com) or on social media.

 <div id="badges">
   <a href="https://it.linkedin.com/in/maria-dancianu-860613146">